 Musicians and music lovers rejoice, behold the only dedicated second-hand and antiquarian music bookstore in the whole of Australia!
-Browse thousands of sheet music and musically inspired books, plus there’s also a vast collection of vinyl records to flick through.
+At Da Capo, browse thousands of sheet music and musically inspired books, plus there’s also a vast collection of vinyl records to flick through.
 They just don’t make shops like this anymore.

 To celebrate finishing your very first Sydney city tour by bike, feast your eyes on the Vertical Gardens at Central Park Mall.
 Stretching 150 meters high with 250 species of Australian plants and flowers wrapping themselves seamlessly around the glass and steel architecture, these are the tallest vertical gardens in the world.